anabel-MG/Anabel-Moreno/README.md

 ![placeholder-image](https://github.com/user-attachments/assets/f7eceed8-6346-46ae-b37b-06fd649b4161)

 In this app you have several locations that you can choose from.
 These range from __ to __.
-In these locations there are different animls that can spawn in this location
+In these locations different animals can spawn in.
+Each animal has different foods it eats, you can also intract with these animals as well.
-Additional information can include technical details, UML, unique ways you solved the challenge, etc.

 Assignment 2
 Coffee